Malacca, Nancowry

 Malacca is a village in the Nicobar district of Andaman and Nicobar Islands, India.
 It is located in the Nancowry tehsil.
+It is also the largest settlement of Nancowry Island.

 Demographics

 According to the 2011 census of India, Malacca has 35 households.
 The effective literacy rate (i.e. the literacy rate of population excluding children aged 6 and below) is 88.46%.